tirmisula/tirmisula.github.io/content/posts/markov-chain-monte-carlo.md

 {{< math.inline >}}
 <p>
-Then we can write down the whole Metropolis-Hastings algorithm:
+Then we can write down the whole <b>Metropolis-Hastings algorithm</b>:
 </p>
 {{</ math.inline >}}